MaddyGuthridge/COMP3891/Multiprocessor Systems/symmetric multiprocessing.md

 ## Strategies

-- A global "big lock" for the [[kernel]].
+- A global "big [[lock]]" for the [[kernel]].
 This means that if performance is compute-bound we'll still get good performance.
-However, if we are limited by kernel performance, this quickly becomes a bottleneck.
+However, if we are limited by kernel performance, this quickly becomes a [[bottleneck]].
 - Locks for each component of the [[kernel]].
 For example, we could have a lock for the [[virtual file system]], and another for the [[virtual memory]] subsystem.
 If a single subsystem is hit too hard, we still get the bottleneck.
 - Data-based locks, where individual pieces of data are locked as required.